-As required by auditing standards, and taking into account our overall knowledge of the control environment, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as the valuation of policyholder liabilities and the valuation of defined benefit obligations.
+As required by auditing standards, and taking into account our overall knowledge of the control environment, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements, such as the valuation of technical provisions.

-We identified fraud risks related to the valuation of technical provisions and valuation of the Company and Group Solvency Capital Requirement in response to the required significant judgement over uncertain future outcomes.
+In addition, we identified a fraud risk related to the valuation of technical provisions in response to the required significant judgement over uncertain future outcomes.
+We performed the following procedure to specifically respond to this fraud risk: